obstruse/LightTable/README.md

 ### TFT Zoom
 - Press 'z' on keyboard, or TFT #3 to enter zoom mode
 - Zoom magnification is determined by `config.ini` key 'magnify'.
 Default is 4X
-- If menu is enabled, four circles will appear to move the zoom window
+- If menu is enabled, the four circles can be used to move the zoom window

 ![](images/TFTzoom.png)